 It’s very Japanese and doesn’t seem to be a big deal elsewhere.
 They’re basically Choose Your Own Adventure Books, but with deliberately aesthetically pleasing female sprites.

 Erm… yeah.
 Sweet and innocent?
-We think, sort of.
+We think… sort of.
 It’s a popular genre with heterosexual guys out in Japan.
-Each to their own, we guess.

 Basically, you can pick ridiculous chat-up lines with women to say if they will/won’t work.
 That’s based off La Ruina’s beliefs, anyway.